Insects in music

-Insect names have appeared in music from Rimsky-Korsakov's "Flight of the Bumblebee" to such popular songs as "Blue-tailed Fly" and the folk song La Cucaracha which is about a cockroach.
+Insects have appeared in music from Rimsky-Korsakov's "Flight of the Bumblebee" to such popular songs as "Blue-tailed Fly" and the folk song "La Cucaracha" which is about a cockroach.
 Insect groups mentioned include bees, ants, flies and the various singing insects such as cicadas, crickets, and beetles, while other songs refer to bugs in general.

 Overview

 Insects including bees, cicadas, crickets and grasshoppers produce sounds, whether by flying or by stridulation, attracting human interest.
 Insect sounds have accordingly been the inspiration for a variety of forms of music.
 Among Western composers, Nikolai Rimsky-Korsakov imitates the quick buzzing vibrato of the bumblebee in his famous "Flight of the Bumblebee"; Edvard Grieg was inspired by flies in his Said the Gadfly to the Fly.
-Popular songs with an insect theme include "Glow-Worm", "Poor Butterfly", "La Cucaracha", "The Boll Weevil", and "The Blue-Tailed Fly".
-Operas like Puccini's Madama Butterfly and Rousel's Le Festin de L’Araignée similarly reference arthropods.
+Popular songs with an insect theme include "The Glow-Worm", "Poor Butterfly", "La Cucaracha", "The Boll Weevil", and "The Blue-Tailed Fly".
+Operas like Puccini's Madama Butterfly and Albert Roussel's ballet Le Festin de l'araignée (The Spider's Feast similarly reference arthropods.
 Pop groups named after insects include Buddy Holly and The Crickets, The Beatles, Adam and the Ants and many others.
 And some fictional crickets in Western popular culture, like Jiminy Cricket and Cri-Cri have been known to sing.